 I. Arrival Notification and Pick-up

 All copies (articles, etc.) will be delivered electronically whenever possible.
 All physical items (books, videos, etc.) will be held at the Circulation Desk, and the patron must show their valid UNC Charlotte ID in order to pick up the material.
-Faculty may choose to have items sent to their office through Atkins Express by selecting "Mail to Address" in their ILL account (in the Loan Delivery Method box under personal information).
+Faculty may choose to have items sent to their office through Atkins Express by selecting "Office Delivery" in their ILL account.

 Patrons will be notified when an item has arrived via email notification only.
 No telephone notification is provided.
 If materials are not claimed within ten days of the original email notification, ILL staff will continue attempting to contact the requester via email.
 It is the responsibility of the patron to activate their UNC Charlotte account and check for arrival notices.
 If the item is not picked up on time, the patron has lost that time with the item.
 Since renewals are at the discretion of the lending institution, a renewal cannot be guaranteed.